jfalcou/eve/doc/manual/functions/ieee/ulpdist.rst

    }

 Function object computing the ulp-distance of  two :ref:`Values <concept-value>`.
-This is the number of values representable in the base type between the two enties divided by 2.
+This is the number of values representable in the base type between the two entries divided by 2.

 ********
 Synopsis